 Step 2 – Install Visual Studio Code

-The Yum will manage the gpg key for you, But you can also Import the package signing GPG key on your system using the following command.
+DNF package manager will automatically manage the gpg key for you, but you can also Import the package signing GPG key on your system using the following command.

 sudo rpm --import https://packages.microsoft.com/keys/microsoft.asc

-After importing GPG key, Let’s use commands to install Visual Studio Code on your RHEL based system.
+After importing the GPG key, Let’s use commands to install Visual Studio Code on your RHEL-based system.

 Step 3 – Launch Visual Studio Code